tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 It is not that a certain artwork just demands you to have a certain aesthetic reaction.
 Rather, when you have an aesthetic reaction, you implicitly assume that everybody else has, or at least should have, the same reaction.
-This is Immanuel Kant's view and it has had a lasting influence on 'Western' aesthetics.
+This is Immanuel Kant's view and it has had a lasting influence on "Western" aesthetics.

 [**I call it "projection".**]